kitspace/kitspace/README.md

        - yellow
 bom: A path to your 1-click-bom in case it isn't `1-click-bom.tsv`.
 gerbers: A path to your folder of gerbers in case it isn't `gerbers/`.
+multi: Identifier field only used if the repository contains multiple projects.

 ```
 Paths should be in UNIX style (i.e. use `/` not `\`) and relative to the root